waku-org/pm/FURPS/core/mix.md

 2. Nodes can discover other nodes that support mix using available peer discovery mechanisms
 3. Client nodes can send light push requests over the mixnet before delivery to a service node.
 4. Client nodes can receive a response to a light push request over the mixnet.
+5. Browser clients can discover other nodes that support mix using available peer discovery mechanisms
-5. Browser clients can send light push requests over the mixnet before delivery to a service node.
+6. Browser clients can send light push requests over the mixnet before delivery to a service node.
-6. Browser clients can receive a response to a light push request over the mixnet.
+7. Browser clients can receive a response to a light push request over the mixnet.

 ## Usability